IgorRAzumov/popular_movies_stage_1_udacity/README.md

-<div class="index--markdown--3w8oF ureact-markdown "><h2 id="project-overview">Project Overview</h2>
+<div class="index--markdown--3w8oF ureact-markdown "><h2 id="project-overview">Stage 1</h2>
 <p>Most of us can relate to kicking back on the couch and enjoying a movie with friends and family.
 In this project, you’ll build an app to allow users to discover the most popular movies playing.
-We will split the development of this app in two stages.
-First, let's talk about stage 1.</p>
+We will split the development of this app in two stages.</p>
-<p>In this stage you’ll build the core experience of your movies app.</p>

 <p>Your app will:</p>
 <ul>
 <li>Present the user with a grid arrangement of movie posters upon launch.</li>